Anirudh0707/Active_Filters/README.md

 Anirudh B H (16EC105) <br>
 Ashwin Hebbar (16EC133) <br>

-This was party of the Active Filters Course project <br>
+This was part of the Active Filters Course project <br>
 The Project involved the implementation of a 5th order Low Pass Butterwoth filter <br>

 1) A purely passive 5th order low pass butterworth filter was implemented <br>